PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 11:44:57
+Last updated: 2024-04-09 11:45:30
-Random Quote: Darlin', there's no inferringI've seen the boy sitting in the dirt eating his own belly button lint. - Meemaw
+Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister